dayseanm04/network/CCNA/Configuring-OSPF-LAB-Part1/README.md

 # 🛰️ Configuring OSPF Lab – Part 1

 This lab focuses on building an OSPF network using four routers.
-I will configure OSPF on the routers, loopback interfaces, passive interfaces, configure a default route on R1.
+I will configure OSPF on the routers, loopback interfaces, passive interfaces, I also configure a default route on R1.
 The goal is to understand how OSPF neighbors form, how networks are advertised, and how default routes propagate through the OSPF domain.

 ---